SeedlingsBabylab/annot_distr/README.md

+### To view the analysis of current data:

+Simply open the monthplots/monthplots.Rproj in Rstudio, and knit.

 ### recap_regions.py
 This script outputs csv files specifying different regions of all cha files in the input directory. recap_regions.csv is the output csv, regions_issue.csv is the file for errors.
 ```